-In keeping with Central Florida’s long history of neighbors helping neighbors and our culture of care and compassion, Orange County Government is committed to supporting our Puerto Rican brothers and sisters who have been impacted by Hurricane Maria.
+In keeping with Central Florida’s long history of neighbors helping neighbors and our culture of care and compassion, Orange County Government is committed to supporting our brothers and sisters from Puerto Rico and the U.S. Virgin Islands who have been impacted by Hurricane Maria.

 In partnership with FEMA, the State of Florida, you and our many community and faith -based organizations, the Puerto Rico Federal Affairs Administration, the Office of First Lady of Puerto Rico, Mrs. Beatriz Rosselló, the Hispanic Federation, CASA, the Heart of Florida United Way, and the American Red Cross, we are working collaboratively to assist in relief and recovery efforts.

-On behalf of Orange County Government, our continued thoughts and prayers are with our neighbors on the Island, our many Central Floridians with friends and family in Puerto Rico, as well as the many first responders, military servicemen and women, and our federal partners who are working to aid in Hurricane Maria recovery.
+On behalf of Orange County Government, our continued thoughts and prayers are with our neighbors from the Islands, our many Central Floridians with friends and family in the U.S. Virgin Islands and Puerto Rico, as well as the many first responders, military servicemen and women, and our federal partners who are working to aid in Hurricane Maria recovery.

-Located at the Orlando International Airport (OIA), the purpose of the OIA Multi-Agency Resource/Disaster Relief Center is to assist Puerto Rican and U.S. Virgin Island families displaced by Hurricane Maria.
-This OIA Welcome Center is a collaborative effort with the state of Florida, local and federal partners to support recovery efforts, and will match individuals and families with available resources.
-Orange County has partnered with the Heart of Florida United Way to assist evacuees who seek assistance at the OIA Welcome Center.
+Orange County has partnered with the Heart of Florida United Way to assist evacuees who seek assistance at the MARC.
 Resources available include job referrals, health services, individual assistance from FEMA, emotional and spiritual care, supplemental nutrition assistance program (SNAP) and WIC assistance, food assistance, public school system registration, temporary local travel/commuting assistance, English as a second language (ESL) assistance, vaccination for animals, and clothing assistance.

 United for Puerto Rico | How You Can Help